guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 ### Using a version control system and why it matters.

-**Microsoft** : "Version control synchronizes versions and makes sure that changes don't conflict with changes from others.
-The team relies on version control to help resolve and prevent conflicts, even when people make changes at the same time."
+**Wikipedia** : "Version control is a component of software configuration management.
+As a developer edits code, the version control system takes a snapshot of the files.
+It then saves that snapshot permanently so it can be recalled later if needed."

 #### Project